Douro & Vila Real

 Douro Map

-Douro & Vila Real Map - © Delahay&Co
+Douro & Vila Real Map - © Mad About Portugal

-The river is not the only sculptor of this unique valley, the Douro region has also been shaped by the hand of man.
-The earliest evidence of commerce in the area date back to the ninth century BC when Phoenician merchants arrived and brought the first grape varieties from the Middle East and Carthage.
-The writings of Strabo, the great geographer of ancient Greece, testifies inhabitants of northwest Iberia were already drinking wine two thousand years ago.
-Successive cultures brought their own influences, especially the Roman who developed the settlements of Portus (modern-day Porto) and Cale.
-Starting from Porto the northern frontier of the Roman Provence of Lusitania followed the course of the Douro River.
-Lusitania was named after Lusus, the son of the Roman god of wine Bacchus.
-The first terraces were cut in the hillsides date during the Roman occupation from about the 2nd century AD and continued right through Visigoth, Suebi and even the Arab eras.
+The Douro Valley's unique landscape has been sculpted not only by the river but also by the hand of man.
+Evidence of commerce in the Douro region dates back to the ninth century BC when Phoenician merchants introduced the first grape varieties from the Middle East and Carthage.
+The writings of Strabo, the ancient Greek geographer, reveal that inhabitants of northwest Iberia were already enjoying wine two thousand years ago.
+Successive cultures, especially the Romans, left their mark by developing settlements such as Portus (modern-day Porto) and Cale.
+The Roman province of Lusitania, named after Lusus, the son of Bacchus, the Roman god of wine, followed the Douro River from Porto.
+The Romans began cutting the first terraces into the hillsides around the 2nd century AD, a practice that continued through the Visigoth, Suebi, and Arab eras.

-After the creation of the Portuguese state, vast amounts of territory taken from the Moors were handed over to religious orders.
-Cistercians monks with roots from the Dukedom of Burgundy were given management of much of the lands in the Douro region.
-These French monks brought with them new vinicultural techniques.
-Today the small wine region around Lamego is still referred to as Terras de Cister.
-It's unknown exactly when fortification techniques appeared, that is stopping the fermentation of wine by adding strong brandy, not only to strengthen a wine but to stabilise it.
-What is clear is seafarers who carried fortified wines on their ships during Portugal's age of discovery, favoured it because of its durability.
+After the establishment of the Portuguese state, large territories reclaimed from the Moors were given to religious orders.
+Cistercian monks from the Dukedom of Burgundy managed much of the Douro region, bringing advanced vinicultural techniques.
+Today, the small wine region around Lamego is known as Terras de Cister.
+The exact origins of fortification techniques, which involve stopping the fermentation of wine by adding strong brandy, remain unknown.
+However, fortified wines became popular among seafarers during Portugal's age of discovery because of their durability.

 TOP ATTRACTIONS IN THE DOURO REGION